 "I thought it was pretty nice, myself.
 We have to do something about Nathan though.
 He ain't the sharpest knife in the drawer anymore."
 Then, as an afterthought, "What Reverend Misner have to say for himself?
 Looked awful serious back there."
 She didn't look up.
 "Just...talk."
 "Anything happening with you two?"
 "Daddy, please."
 "No harm in asking is there?"
 He paused for an answer and when there was none, he left murmuring something about the furnace.
 Yes, there is.
 Harm.
 Pat sipped carefully from a spoon.
-Ask Richard Misner.
+Ask When he asks questron they close Richard Misner.
 They have closed him out to anything but the obvious, the superficial.
 And I know exactly what that feels like.
 Not good enough, even to be represented by eight year olds on a stage.
 Fifteen minutes later Pat stood in the far part of the garden.
 The evening was chilly but still not cold enough for snow.
 The lemon mint had shrivelled but lavender and sage bushes were full and noisome.
 No wind to speak of so the fire in the oil barrel was easily contained.
-One by one she dropped cardboard files, sheets of paper--both stapled and free--into the flames.
-She had to tear the covers off of the composition notebooks and hold them up with a stick so they would not smother the fire.
+One by one she dropped cardboard files, sheets of paper-both stapled and free--into the flames.
+She had to tear the covers off of the composition notebooks and hold them slant with a stick so they would not smother the fire.
 The smoke was bitter.
 She stepped back and gathered clumps of lavendar and threw it in as well.
 It took some time but finally she turned her back on the ashes and walked back into her house trailing the oder of burnt lavender along.
-At the 345 kitchen sink she washed her hands and dashed water on her face.
+At the kitchen sink she washed her hands and dashed water on her face.
 She felt clean.
 Perhaps that was why she began to laugh.
 Lightly at first and then heavily, her head thrown back as she sat at the table.
 Did they really think they could keep this up?
 The numbers, the bloodlines, the who fucks who?
 Well, to stay alive maybe they could, maybe they should, since nobody dies in Ruby.
 She wiped her eyes and lifted the cup from its saucer.
-Tea leaves clustered in its well.
+Tea 347 leaves clustered in its well.
 More boiling water, a little steeping and the black leaves would yield more.
 Even more.
+Ever more.
 Until.
-That was it!
-Unadulterated and unadulteried 8-rock blood held its magic as long as it resided in Ruby.
-That must be the formula.
-Immortality.
+Well, Now, What doyn that, Of course.
+It was clear as water.
+The generations had to be not only racially untampered with, but free of adultery too.
+"God bless the pure and holy" indeed.
+That was their purity.
+That was their holiness.
+That was the deal Zechariah had made during his humming prayer.
+But the bargain must have been broken.
+By whom?
+Whose brow was to be feared?
+Had the Morgans and the rest of them been running from the twins rather than to?
+What new bargain had they struck?
+Did they really believe that no one died in Ruby?
+Then Pat thought she knew it all.
+Unnadulterated and unadulteried 8-rock blood held its magic as long as it resided in Ruby.
+That was their recipe.
+For Immortality.
+"Dear God," she murmured.
+"Dear, dear God.
+I'burned all the papers."
+WAS it God's brow to be feared?
+Or some body else's?
+"Is that why "Be The Friend" of His Brow' drove them cruzy? because there were may seven nowo probably.
+Surghody Know they kan everything.
+Controlled everything is